agraubert/agutil/README.md

   Removes the range [s_tart_, _stop_) from the set of points in the search range

 * search_range.check(coord)
-  Returns True if _coord_ exists within the set of points included in the search range Returns False otherwise
+  Returns True if _coord_ exists within the set of points included in the search range.
+  Returns False otherwise

 * search_range.check_range(start, stop)
-  Returns True if any point within the range [_start_, _stop_) is included in the search range Returns False otherwise
+  Returns True if any point within the range [_start_, _stop_) is included in the search range.
+  Returns False otherwise

 * search_range.union(other)
 * search_range.difference(other)
 * search_range.intersection(other)
-  Returns a new search_range whose set of points is the result of the union, difference, or intersection (respectively) of this search_range and _other_
+  Returns a new search_range whose set of points is the result of the union, difference, or intersection (respectively) of this search_range and _other_.
   These methods can also be accessed through the following binary operators:
     * Union: _a|b_   _a+b_
     * Difference: _a-b_